Simple Simon (nursery rhyme): Text

-Origins
+Origin

 The verses used today are the first of a longer chapbook history first published in 1764.
-The character of Simple Simon may have been in circulation much longer, possibly appearing in an Elizabethan chapbook and in a ballad, Simple Simon's Misfortunes and his Wife Margery's Cruelty, from about 1685.
-Another possible inspiration was Simon Edy, a beggar in the St Giles area in the 18th century.
+The character of Simple Simon may have been in circulation much longer, possibly through an Elizabethan chapbook and in a ballad, Simple Simon's Misfortunes and his Wife Margery's Cruelty, from about 1685.
+A possible inspiration is Simon Edy, a beggar of the St Giles area in the 18th century.